Youth Advisory Board

 - Youth Representation in groups including Issaquah Park Board, Issaquah Human Services Committee and Issaquah Sister Cities Commission

 Members are expected to meet the following requirements to serve on the Board:

 - Attend board meetings at the Issaquah Community Center on the first and third Tuesday of each month, from 7 to 8:30 p.m.

-- Assume a board leadership role during the course of the school year.
+- Assume a leadership role during the course of the school year.

 - Be an active member of the board through attendance and participation in events/activities outside of Tuesday night meetings.

-The average monthly time commitment for a board member is four to 10 hours.
+The average monthly time commitment for a board member is five to ten hours.